 Next, you’ll need to consider who will lead the funeral or memorial service.

-Bare have a list of funeral celebrants we have worked with and recommend, you can ask our customer team for a recommendation for a funeral celebrant if you choose to include one in your package for an additional fee.
+Bare have a list of funeral celebrants we have worked with and recommend, you can ask your arranger for a recommendation for a funeral celebrant if you choose to include one in your package for an additional fee.

 Step 3 – Arrange catering.